Low-level software tools

 The spidr4reg tool allows a user to read and write the 32-bit registers defined in the SPIDR4 board.

-This is the ‘usage’ of spidr4reg:
+This is the ‘usage’ of spidr4reg, listing available options:

 $ spidr4reg -h